Tracking shots are a common filmmaking technique used to follow the subject of interest.

 The idea is that the audience should feel as if they are following along with those being filmed.

-Tracking shots can be done in many ways, such as using a camera on wheels, or even just by using pans and zooms.
+Tracking shots can be done in many ways, such as using a camera on wheels or on a ‘track.’

 Tracking shots are an essential component of film.
 They help the audience understand what is happening on screen and they can be used to develop a sense of space and place.